xzy3/SNP_analysis/README.md

 INTRODUCTION
 ============

 The scripts contained in this directory are meant to provide a low and high resolution SNP analysis of closely related isolates.
 Individuals should customize scripts to cater to their lab’s throughput.
-There are two main scripts: processZips.sh and vcftofasta.sh.  processZips.sh outputs BAM and VCFs from Illumina paired-end data.  processZips.sh is called on a working directory containing paired files with “R1” and “R2” designations.
-VCFs output from processZips.sh are collected into a single working directory and vcftofasta.sh is called.
-Output is alignment files to be viewed in a tree viewer of choice, and SNP tables which provide a high resolution view of SNP data.
+There are two main scripts: processZips.sh and vcftofasta.sh.  processZips.sh outputs BAM and VCFs from Illumina paired-end data.

+1) processZips.sh is called on a working directory containing paired files with “R1” and “R2” designations.

+2) VCFs output from processZips.sh are collected into a single working directory and vcftofasta.sh is called outputting alignment files to be viewed in a tree viewer of choice, and SNP tables which provide a high resolution view of SNP data.

 Currently the script is specifically designed to analyze Mycobacterium tuberculosis complex and Brucella specie isolates.
 The scripts are not meant to be installed and go.
 A basic understanding of shell scripting is required.